Skip to main content

 Research synthesisLow evidenceModerate effect11 studies · 11 beneficial · 0 neutral · 0 harmful

 Caveats: Available evidence is overwhelmingly positive — clinical literature in this area is subject to publication bias (null-result studies are less likely to be published or indexed).
 Many of the included studies did not reach statistical significance — effect may be smaller than the predominant direction suggests.
-All 11 studies are review articles, with no primary RCTs or extractable data on dose, duration, sample size, or population.
-Evidence base relies entirely on secondary sources.
+Evidence base consists entirely of review articles with no primary RCT data providing explicit statistical significance, effect sizes, or dosing details, limiting confidence in the findings.

 11 of 11 papers